wesley-trust/wesleytrust-com/_posts/2021-04-23-graph-api-group-licences.md

 This comes with "Office 365 E3" and "EMS E3", which is great, however it's limiting as I can't develop and rollout the full feature set, so I've purchased the "E5 Security" addon, to make use of feature like Privileged Identity Management, Microsoft Defender for Endpoint and Microsoft Defender for Identity.

-This is where the addon complexity came into play, as "E5 Security" relies on both "Office 365 E3" and "EMS E3", which are distinct subscriptions.
+This is where the addon complexity came into play, as "E5 Security" is an addon that relies on service plans contained within "Office 365 E3" and "EMS E3", so all three must be assigned together, with the dependencies assigned first.

 ### Managing Subscriptions
 - [Getting subscriptions in an Azure AD tenant](#getting-subscriptions-in-an-azure-ad-tenant)